 One of the best ways to prevent radiculopathy is to maintain a good posture.
 You should significantly reduce the loads you lift and always bear in mind that the back is the axis of your body, hence you should make harmonious movements and avoid a sedentary lifestyle.

-The diagnosis must be established before treatment is begun.
 It is highly probable that the optimal treatment for you will consist of a combination of painkillers and physiotherapy sessions.
 In lumbar radiculopathy, magnetic field therapy using lumbar corsets may be effective.
 In cervical radiculopathy, a neck brace may be used to alleviate the pressure on the vertebrae.